-A notion of equivalence is important in theory of computing systems.
+A notion of equivalence is very important in theory of computing systems.
 Equivalences are applied both to compare behaviour of systems and reduce their structure.
 There is a wide diversity of behavioural equivalences, and their interrelations are well explored in the literature.
 The best-known and widely used one is bisimulation.
 Typically, the mentioned equivalences take into account only functional (qualitative) but not performance (quantitative) aspects.
 Additionally, the equivalences are usually interleaving ones, i.e. they interpret concurrency as sequential nondeterminism.
 Interleaving equivalences permit to imitate parallel execution of actions via all possible occurrence sequences (interleavings) of them.
 Step equivalences require instead simulating such a parallel execution by simultaneous occurrence (step) of all the involved actions.
 To respect quantitative features of behaviour, probabilistic equivalences have additional requirement on execution probabilities.
 Two equivalent processes must be able to execute the same sequences of actions, and for every such sequence, its execution probabilities within both processes should coincide.
 In case of probabilistic bisimulation equivalence, the states from which similar future behaviours start are grouped into equivalence classes that form elements of the aggregated state space.
 From every two bisimilar states, the same actions can be executed, and the subsequent states resulting from execution of an action belong to the same equivalence class.
 In addition, for both states, the cumulative probabilities to move to the same equivalence class by executing the same action coincide.
 A different kind of quantitative relations is called Markovian equivalences, which take rate (the parameter of exponential distribution that governs time delays) instead of probability.
 Note that the probabilistic equivalences can be seen as discrete time analogues of the Markovian ones, since the latter are defined as the continuous time relations.

-Interleaving probabilistic weak trace equivalence was introduced in [31] on labeled probabilistic transition systems.
-Interleaving probabilistic strong bisimulation equivalence was proposed in [52] on the same model.
-Interleaving Markovian strong bisimulation equivalence was constructed in [41] for MTIPP, in [43] for PEPA and in [14, 13, 9] for EMPA.
-Interleaving probabilistic equivalences were defined for probabilistic processes in [48, 37].
-Some variants of interleaving Markovian weak bisimulation equivalence were considered in [24] on Markovian process algebras, in [26] on labeled CTSPNs and in [27] on labeled GSPNs.
-In [10, 11], a comparison of interleaving Markovian trace, test, strong and weak bisimulation equivalences was carried out on sequential and concurrent Markovian process calculi.
-Nevertheless, no appropriate equivalence notion was defined for concurrent SPAs.
-The non-interleaving bisimulation equivalence in GSMPA [20, 19] uses ST-semantics for action particles while in $S\pi$ [73] it is based on a sophisticated labeling.
+Interleaving probabilistic weak trace equivalence was introduced in [77] on labeled probabilistic transition systems.
+Interleaving probabilistic strong bisimulation equivalence was proposed in [152] on the same model.
+Interleaving probabilistic equivalences were defined for probabilistic processes in [142, 112].
+Interleaving Markovian strong bisimulation equivalence was constructed in [131] for MTIPP, in [133] for PEPA and in [32, 31, 22] for EMPA.
+Several variants of interleaving Markovian weak bisimulation equivalence were considered in [65] on Markovian process algebras, in [67] on labeled CTSPNs and in [68] on labeled GSPNs.
+In [70, 71, 203], interleaving and step probabilistic trace and bisimulation equivalences that abstract from silent actions were defined on labeled DTSPNs (LDTSPNs) with invisible transitions, including the back and back-forth variants of the considered bisimulation relations.
+In [27, 28], interleaving probabilistic and Markovian trace, testing and bisimulation equivalences on the respective sequential probabilistic (PPC) and Markovian (MPC) process calculi were logically characterized.
+In [23, 24, 25], a comparison of interleaving Markovian trace, test, strong and weak bisimulation equivalences was carried out on sequential (SMPC or MPC) and concurrent (CMPC) Markovian process calculi.
+In [89], interleaving strong and branching probabilistic bisimulation equivalences were defined on the calculus of Interactive Probabilistic Chains (IPC).